Ergodic theory of multi-layer interacting particle systems: Introduction

 The rest of our paper is organized as follows.
 In Section \ref{2} we provide the general setup of multi-layer particle systems, after which we define the three types of processes (exclusion, inclusion and independent walkers) we will study in this paper.
-Afterwards, we study the duality properties and invariant measures of these processes.
+Afterwards, we study the duality properties and invariant probability measures of these processes.

-In Section \ref{3} we provide a characterization of the ergodic invariant measures in a slightly more general setting, where the only assumptions are duality with polynomial duality functions and the existence of a successful coupling.
-This unifies and generalizes earlier results from chapter 8 of Ligget \cite{ligg} and Kuoch \cite{kuoch}.
+In Section \ref{3} we provide a characterization of the ergodic invariant probability measures in a slightly more general setting, where the only assumptions are duality with polynomial duality functions and the existence of a successful coupling.
+This unifies and generalizes earlier results from chapter 8 of the book of Liggett \cite{ligg} and Kuoch \cite{kuoch}.

 Section \ref{4} is devoted to the proof of a successful coupling for the models under consideration.
 For independent particles this amounts to generalize the Ornstein coupling to the multi-layer setting.
 For interacting particles, it amounts to generalize the approach of Liggett for the exclusion process \cite{ligg} and Kuoch for the inclusion process \cite{kuoch}.